MalkaGreenberg/E-Commerce-Back-End/README.md

   clone the respository and run 'npm i' in the terminal

   ## Usage
+  edit the .evn.example file as per the instructions written there.

   run the command 'npm run seed' in the terminal to seed the database,

   run the command 'npm start' in the terminal to start the application